 Common Ground Community Garden

-The Center is providing the land and oversight for the garden located at 276 S. Lauderdale at MLK, Jr. Blvd.
+The Center is providing the land and oversight for the garden located at 276 S. Lauderdale Street at Doctor M.L.K., Jr. Avenue.
 A community steering committee comprised of neighborhood residents, volunteers from Saint Patrick and other area churches and institutions plan and govern its use.

 The “Green Machine” Mobile Food Market

-Previously a city of Memphis Mata bus that has been transformed into our mobile food bus that brings fresh fruits, vegetable and other staples to the food deserts of Memphis.
+Our Green Machine was previously a city of Memphis Mata bus that has been transformed into our mobile food bus.
+It brings fresh fruits, vegetable and other staples to the food deserts of Memphis.

 Contact: Any of the supporting staff at the St. Patrick Center (901) 543-9924.